happner/happner/docs/README.md

 #### Modules from Factories

-Use the `create: {}` config element to initialize modules from synchronous ar asynchronous functions that return or callback with the module definition.
+Use the `create: {}` config element to initialize modules from synchronous or asynchronous functions that return or callback with the module definition.

 The full config set looks something like this: